kubos/kubos/docs/sdk-installing.md

         $ vagrant ssh

-This will start an ssh session in the vagrant box with the kubos-cli and all of the required dependencies installed.
+This will start an ssh session in the vagrant box with the Kubos CLI and all of the required dependencies installed.

 That's it!
 From here see more on [creating your first project](docs/first-project.md)